 Since December 10, 1899, the greatest progressions of my national fraternity have come at the demand of students and through student votes.Modern fraternity/sorority issues are still addressed with votes, but those votes rarely occur at the demand of the voting members, are often accompanied by heavy lobbying from the [inter]national leaders, or might just be quietly passed without much time for discussion (Kind of like R’s & D’s in D.C. waiting mere hours before a government shutdown to debate a $1 trillion+ spending package).

-National fraternities and sororities are governing structures, plain and simple.
-Much like the governments of the United States, any individual state or any individual town, they are meant to be of, for and by the people.
+National fraternities and sororities are governing republics much like the governments of the United States.
+They are of, by and for the people.

-Initially established by students and alumni to maintain a consistent set of standards for all chapters of an organization: a consistent ritual, a consistent set of rules, an opportunity to grow a network to additional colleges and universities, these organizations are now full-scale non profit programming teams.
+Initially established by students and alumni to maintain a consistent set of standards for all chapters of an organization, these organizations are now full-scale non profit programming teams.

-I have met with countless students affiliated with several fraternities and sororities who feign helplessness in the face of what they consider to be unfair, inconsistent or, worst of all, inattentive national leaders or college/university administrators.
+I have met with more than a thousand students affiliated with a variety fraternities and sororities who feign helplessness in the face of what they consider to be unfair, inconsistent or, inattentive fraternity/sorority leaders or campus administrators.

 1. Approach With The Right Mindset: Don’t Hate The Players, Hate The Game

 You will always face debate and competition to make an idea come to life.
 It is important that you understand when your ideas are of value and when you are wasting your time.
 Concerning yourself with individuals is a waste of time and leads to resentment and enemies.